Spritzmoon/SpritzMoon/README.md

 The Road Map will last four years (2021-2025), will provide direct contributions for charitable projects towards all Associations sensitive to the theme "Drink moderately" or "Guide responsibly" or "Enjoy yourself, but Don't Sprizt Too Much", the realization of a Wallet Card, an Online Shop for the community, a Foundation totally dedicated to the social aspect of the SpritzMoon project as well as an Exchange of NFTs as the ultimate goal.

-The strong point of the project will be the "SpritzMoon Community" with development activities on various social media such as Twitter, Telegram, Instagram, Facebook, TikTok, Reddit, Medium, Linkedin. ### Hi there 👋
+The strong point of the project will be the "SpritzMoon Community" with development activities on various social media such as Twitter, Telegram, Instagram, Facebook, Reddit, Medium, Linkedin. ### Hi there 👋

 <!--
 **Spritzmoon/SpritzMoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.